neptunius/Data-Structures/Class9.md

 - annotate all class instance methods with running time complexity analysis

 **Stretch Challenges:**
-- implement `TreeMap` class (map/dictionary abstract data type implemented with binary search tree data structure) with the following properties and instance methods:
+- implement `TreeMap` class (map/dictionary abstract data type implemented with binary search tree data structure) with the following properties and instance methods using [tree map starter code]:
     - `keys` - return a list of all keys in the tree map
     - `values` - return a list of all values in the tree map
     - `items` - return a list of all entries (key-value pairs) in the tree map